 The Magento Marketplace is the premier place to find extensions, although sometimes concessions may be necessary in order to get as much coverage as possible out of a module that accomplishes most of your objectives.

 Does the extension you're considering do everything the way you expect?
 That might be true today, but as business requirements evolve, there may be a need to modify the extension to fit unforeseen requirements.
 In this case, it may be best to develop a custom module yourself.
-There are many ways to enhance existing behaviours in Magento 2, most notably:
+There are many ways to enhance existing behaviours in Adobe Commerce 2, most notably:

 - Plugins - Also known as interceptors, this feature allows you to intercept most public functions and alter arguments, output, or override internal logic.

 - Observers - Can be used to trigger custom code in response to a specific event.
 While many events are built-in to the platform, you can also inject your own custom events.

 - Dependency Injection - Allows for overriding and extending existing classes—and much more.

 Using these, and other techniques, you can directly control the core platform and third-party behaviours to enact desired results.